John-Abbott-College/4A8-Notes/33_CICD_Workflow_Setup_Installer.md

 In GitHub, edit (small pencil at top right) the .yml file for your application.

-Reminder:  indentation matters in YAML!
+> Reminder:  indentation matters in YAML!
+>

+If you are starting from scratch, you could start with the suggested .NET Desktop script in the GitHub Actions tab of your repository.